Good sermons aren’t scattered. They are consistent and whole.

 Without a conclusion, your sermons have no purpose.
 Golfers may have powerful drives, but if they can’t sink a putt at the end, it won’t matter.
 So, if you want to challenge people to make a commitment, don’t end your message with an emotional dud.

 How do you press for a commitment?
-Let me give you six ways to ask for a specific decision, especially the decision to follow Jesus:
+Let me give you my response six ways to ask for a specific decision, especially the decision to follow Jesus:

 - Use arguments.
 In other words, anticipate people’s objections as to why they won’t come to faith, and then logically refute them.